The Fiendish Plot of Dr. Fu Manchu: Background

-Unlike other Fu Manchu works, Fu's daughter Fah Lo Suee, and Nayland Smith's friend Dr. Petrie do not appear in the film.
+Unlike other Fu Manchu works, the characters of Fu's daughter Fah Lo Suee, and Nayland Smith's friend Dr. Petrie, do not appear in the film.

 Production

 In 1976, Robert Kaufman was writing the script for Fu Manchu to star Peter Sellers and Michael Caine.

-Production was troublesome before filming started, with two directors—Richard Quine and John Avildsen—both fired before the script had been completed.
-Sellers also expressed dissatisfaction with his own portrayal of Manchu with his ill-health often causing delays.
-Arguments between Sellers and director Piers Haggard led to Haggard's firing at Sellers's instigation and Sellers taking over, with his long-time friend David Lodge directing some sequences.
+Troubles with the film began during pre-production, when two directors—Richard Quine and John Avildsen—were both fired before the script had been completed.
+Sellers also expressed dissatisfaction with his own portrayal of Manchu with his declining health often causing delays.
+Arguments between Sellers and director Piers Haggard led to Haggard's firing at Sellers's instigation with Sellers taking over and his long-time friend David Lodge directing some sequences.

-The filming days were quite tense, with Sellers intervening in practically the entire production of the film, despite his health problems.
+The making of the film was quite tense, with Sellers interfering in practically every aspect of the film's production, despite his worsening health problems.
 Haggard later recalled:

 It was a very disagreeable experience on that film.
 I was brought in on an off-chance.
 He [Sellers]'d agreed to do a fairly stock Hollywood comedy thriller, similar to The Pink Panther really, playing a detective and a villain.
 And he'd fallen out of love with that project and didn’t want to do that script.
 They said, 'Okay, what do you want to do?' and he said, 'Let me go off and do a bit of rewriting.'
 So he went off with a Hollywood hack and turned it into a series of Goon Show sketches.
 The executives were absolutely appalled.
 They thought, 'Oh my God, we thought he had a picture and now we’ve got a development situation.'
 I knew one of them, so they said, 'Maybe this guy Haggard could do something with this.'
 So I got three weeks' work to supervise a rewrite, which we did.
 We made Peter’s script much more coherent, turned it into something with a bit more of a beginning, middle and end.
 And they were very pleased with that so I got the gig.
 But then unfortunately within about two weeks my love affair with Peter Sellers was over but I had to soldier on.
 I did soldier on but it was no fun, absolutely no fun.
 Then just towards the end of the shooting he decided, which had been obvious, that either he would go or I would go so they got rid of me.
 I didn’t have much choice.
 So I was retired and he directed for the last week or so.
 It was pretty much a disaster from beginning to end.